julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 In many Balkan households, women tied red thread around the waist, wrist, or underclothing when trying to conceive.
 Red was the color of blood, life, protection, and visible resistance against envy.

-This was not decoration.
 It was believed to warm the womb, guard against the evil eye, and keep outside interference from disturbing conception.
-The same red thread often returned later during pregnancy protection rituals.
+The same red thread often returned later during **[Pregnancy Protection Rituals](/pregnancy-protection-old-world-magic/)**.

-The womb was treated as a threshold.
-Red marked that threshold and warned against intrusion.

----

-### Evil Eye During Conception

-Conception itself was often kept secret in village life.
-Too much praise, too much envy, or too much attention was believed to “cool the womb” or disturb early pregnancy before it could settle.

-Women avoided announcing fertility hopes openly.
-Older women warned against discussing conception near jealous relatives or strangers.
-Protection often came through silence, modesty, and small household rituals rather than public celebration.

-This belief survives strongly across Balkan folk systems: what is growing should not be exposed too early.

 ---